IBM/ELM-Python-Client/README.md

 Requirements:

 This version has **only been tested with Python 3.9.1 x64 on Windows 10 x64**.
-The only restrictive dependency that we are aware of is that the Requests package >2.24.0 doesn't appear to work when using a proxy (experienced when using Telerik Fiddler Classic to monitor communication to the server).

 The move to 3.9.1 was relatively recent - this code may work with 3.8.x and possibly earlier versions.
-Trying to install with Python 3.10 failed trying to install `lxml` - there may be other problems as didn't get past this.
+Trying to install using `pip` with Python 3.10 failed when getting `lxml` - there may be other problems as didn't get past this.

 The content on github is at https://github.com/IBM/ELM-Python-Client